Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 1. Product composition:

-The first thing to look for is the protein content per serving.
-A quality protein should contain at least 70-90% protein (depending on the type, for example, isolate contains more).
-It is also important to avoid products with excess sugar, fillers, artificial flavors and colors.
+The first thing to pay attention to is the protein content per serving.
+A high-quality protein should contain at least 70–90% protein (depending on the type; isolate, for example, contains more).
+It's also important to avoid products with excess sugar, fillers, artificial flavors, and colors.

 2. Purpose of use:

-Your goals determine what kind of protein you need.
-For mass gain, concentrates that contain a moderate amount of fats and carbohydrates are suitable.
-If the goal is weight loss, choose an isolate or hydrolysate with a minimum amount of calories.
+Your goals determine the type of protein you need.
+For mass gain, concentrates containing moderate amounts of fat and carbohydrates are suitable.
+If your goal is weight loss, choose isolate or hydrolysate with minimal calories.
 For recovery between workouts or before bed, choose casein.

 3. Check for certificates:

-Quality protein must have certificates confirming its safety and compliance with standards.
-Among them: GMP (Good Manufacturing Practices), ISO (International Organization for Standardization), HACCP (Hazard Analysis and Critical Control Points).
+High-quality protein must have certificates confirming its safety and compliance with standards.
+These include GMP (Good Manufacturing Practices), ISO (International Organization for Standardization), and HACCP (Hazard Analysis and Critical Control Points).

 4. Brand Reputation: